• Skip to primary navigation

 Option 1: Fresh pineapple - peeling & processing

-• If you plan on making this topping with fresh pineapple, start by preparing the pineapple first.
+• If you plan on making this topping with fresh fruit, start by preparing the pineapple first.
 Peel and chop it into small cubes.
 Not sure how to peel a fresh pineapple?
-Check out my detailed, step-by-step tutorial (including a video tutorial here).
+Check out my detailed, step-by-step tutorial on how to peel a pineapple (including a video tutorial here).

 • The next step is to chop the pineapple into tiny pieces.
 You can do this in a food processor or by hand.
 In a food processor, pulse the fruits until they are all chopped roughly.
 There is no need to blend until smooth.
 Suffice if they look like crushed pineapple.